Tree & Vegetation Clearing

 Trees and vegetation on private property

 Council regulates vegetation removal (plants and trees) from private land (freehold).
-New planning scheme amendments (28/10/2016) require a permit to clear vegetation on all private land in the shire.
+The planning scheme requires a permit to clear vegetation on all private land in the shire.

 It is an offence to damage or remove protected trees and plants without a permit or exemption and penalties may apply.